falkr/reflect-2/README.md

 ### End-to-end tests:

 To run end-to-end tests, you have to set up a `cypress.env.json`-file in the `frontend`-folder based on the `cypress.env.template.json`-file.
-The `SESSION_COOKIE` can be found when running the application locally and logging in found in the cookies. (inspect -> application -> cookies -> session).

-Make sure that the backend is running.
+Make sure that the backend and frontend is running.
+Note: This needs that the `.env`-file in the backend has `UID` and `EMAIL_USER` set to the correct values.
+And that `reflect.db` is newly created (delete the file and restart the backend).
 Then you can run the following commands:

 ```bash